SCPR/static-projects/internal/tools/Chartbuilder/README.md

 Why Chartbuilder / Gneisschart
 -----------------
-+ You're a writer, blogger, reporter who hates the way screenshotted and excel charts look in your stories
++ You're a writer, blogger, reporter who hates the way screenshotted research reports and excel charts look in your stories
 + You're a graphic designer or graphics editor spending too much time making simple charts in the same style
-+ You're a developer at an organization looking to add consitency to employee generated charts
++ You're a developer at an organization looking to add consistency to employee generated charts

 Chartbuilder was created to speed workflow in a newsroom and give reporters more responsibility over their content.
 It allows someone to create simple graphics quickly within a pre-specified style guide without needing specialized design software.